 Metformin is the most commonly prescribed antihyperglycemic drug as first-line therapy in type II diabetic patients.
 In recent years, evidence is increasing that metformin has beneficial effects beyond its classical antihyperglycemic way of action.
 Those effects include anti-inflammation, anti-oxidation, anti-aging, anti-angiogenesis, anti-neoplasia, anti-apoptosis and neuroprotection.

 The complex pathophysiology of age-related macular degeneration (AMD) includes age-related changes of the retinal pigment epithelium (RPE) and Bruch’s membrane.
 An inflammatory and oxidative damage component have also been described.
-The dry form is especially characterized by loss of retinal neurons (geographic atrophy) and the wet form is characterized by pathological neovascularization.
-Not surprisingly, an increasing number of reports about beneficial effects of metformin on AMD have been published in the last years.
+The dry form of late AMD is especially characterized by degeneration of the RPE, Bruch’s membrane, the choriocapillaris and finally loss of the photoreceptors (geographic atrophy) and the wet form of late AMD is characterized by pathological neovascularization.
+An increasing number of reports about beneficial effects of metformin on AMD have been published in the last years.
+Several effects of metformin could be linked to the AMPK-pathway.
 A first prospective trial investigating the effect of metformin on dry AMD is ongoing with estimated results by the end of 2024.
 In this review, the current knowledge about the association of metformin and AMD is summarized.

 Keywords: metformin, age related macular degeneration retina, insulin, diabetes, aging, drug therapy, AMPK-pathway